apache/incubator-hugegraph-doc/config/config-option.md

 vertex.cache_type                | l1                              | The type of vertex cache, allowed values are [l1, l2].
 vertex.cache_capacity            | 10000000                        | The max cache size(items) of vertex cache.
 vertex.cache_expire              | 600                             | The expire time in seconds of vertex cache.
-vertex.check_customized_id_exist | false                           | Whether to check the vertices exist for those using customized id strategy vertex.default_label             | vertex                          | The default vertex label. vertex.tx_capacity               | 10000                           | The max size(items) of vertices(uncommitted) in transaction.
+vertex.check_customized_id_exist | false                           | Whether to check the vertices exist for those using customized id strategy. vertex.default_label             | vertex                          | The default vertex label. vertex.tx_capacity               | 10000                           | The max size(items) of vertices(uncommitted) in transaction.
-vertex.check_adjacent_vertex_exist | false                         | Whether to check the adjacent vertices of edges exist vertex.lazy_load_adjacent_vertex | true                            | Whether to lazy load adjacent vertices of edges. vertex.part_edge_commit_size     | 5000                            | Whether to enable the mode to commit part of edges of vertex, enabled if commit size > 0, 0 means disabled. edge.cache_type                  | l1                              | The type of edge cache, allowed values are [l1, l2].
+vertex.check_adjacent_vertex_exist | false                         | Whether to check the adjacent vertices of edges exist. vertex.lazy_load_adjacent_vertex | true                            | Whether to lazy load adjacent vertices of edges. vertex.part_edge_commit_size     | 5000                            | Whether to enable the mode to commit part of edges of vertex, enabled if commit size > 0, 0 means disabled. edge.cache_type                  | l1                              | The type of edge cache, allowed values are [l1, l2].